SeleniumHQ/selenium/sample/readme.txt

 Building and Running the supplied Test
 ======================================

-1) Run build-java.sh (or .bat) To make the test case.
+1) Run build.sh (or .bat) To make the test case.

-2) Download a version of selenium-server.jar from the http://selenium-rc.openqa.org/downloads.html It should be inside the zip.
-In a second command window, execute 'java -jar selenium.jar'
+2) Download a version of selenium-server.jar from http://selenium-rc.openqa.org/download.html It should be inside the zip.
+In a second command window, execute 'java -jar selenium-server.jar'

-3) Run test-java.sh (or .bat) to run the tests.
+3) Run test.sh (or .bat) to run the tests.
 You should see output like so in the command line, if it all went fine:

     Sample Selenium-RC Test - test
     -------------------------------
     Executing: java -cp java-lib/junit-3.8.2.jar:java-lib/selenium-java-client-driver-1.0-SNAPSHOT.jar:build/test-classes AllTests
-    Time: 17.18
+    Time: 55.738

-    OK (1 test)
+	OK (4 tests)

 Or something like this if the test failed:

     Sample Selenium-RC Test - test
     -------------------------------
     Executing: java -cp java-lib/junit-3.8.2.jar:java-lib/selenium-java-client-driver-1.0-SNAPSHOT.jar:build/test-classes AllTests
-    .F
+    .F...

-    Time: 7.781
+	Time: 49.424
 	There was 1 failure:
-    1) testGoogle(ExampleSeleniumTest)junit.framework.ComparisonFailure: expected:<[abcdefg]h> but was:<[hello world - Google Searc]h>
+	1) testGoogleForSomeThings(ExampleSeleniumTest)junit.framework.ComparisonFailure: expected:<[abcdefg]h> but was:<[hello world - Google Searc]h>
-	    at ExampleSeleniumTest.testGoogle(ExampleSeleniumTest.java:18)
+		at ExampleSeleniumTest.testGoogleForSomeThings(ExampleSeleniumTest.java:19)
 		at sun.reflect.NativeMethodAccessorImpl.invoke0(Native Method)
 		at sun.reflect.NativeMethodAccessorImpl.invoke(NativeMethodAccessorImpl.java:39)
 		at sun.reflect.DelegatingMethodAccessorImpl.invoke(DelegatingMethodAccessorImpl.java:25)
 		at AllTests.main(AllTests.java:12)

 	FAILURES!!!
-    Tests run: 1,  Failures: 1,  Errors: 0
+	Tests run: 4,  Failures: 1,  Errors: 0

 Reporting bugs to us for Selenium RC, or requesting help to get something working, that you think should
 ========================================================================================================

 Please modify the class in java-test-source to illustrate your problem.
 Then run zip.sh or zip.bat and upload it to Jira (jira.openqa.org/browse/SRC) for our convenience.
-Lastly, email the selenium-users mail-list or forum, briefly introducting the issue with a link to the issue.
+Lastly, email the selenium-users mail-list or forum, briefly introducing the issue with a link to the issue.

 Make sure you do not zip up the selenium-server.jar - it'll make for a huge (and needless) upload.